When a company has the right corporate culture, productivity and revenues rise, customers buy more, good employees stay, and great employees join.

 “Do as I say, not as I do” is not an effective way to drive culture.
 Enron’s values of Communication, Respect, Integrity and Excellence were meaningless and empty.
 These empty value statements can create cynical employees.

 Culture is not just about how employee behave.
 It’s about how leaders walk the talk, every day.
 Culture change only happens when leaders start to “be the change they want to be” as their employees watch their every move.
-When a new CEO stepped in at one of our client organizations, he immediately showed his commitment to collaboration – one of their core values – by visibily partnering with others across the business and highlighting examples of successful collaboration.
+When a new CEO stepped in at one of our client organizations, he immediately showed his commitment to collaboration – one of their core values – by visibly partnering with others across the business and highlighting examples of successful collaboration.

 3. BUSINESS AND PEOPLE PROCESSES ARE NOT ALIGNED WITH CULTURAL VALUES